aryanshah19/Social-media-App-The-sparks-Foundation/README.md

 # Flutter App - Google and twitter SignIn With Firebase

--
-Learn how to integrate Signin with Google into your Firebase and Flutter app.
+-Learn how to integrate Signin with Google into your Firebase and Flutter app.
--This has been created as a part of internship at The Sparks Foundation
+-This has been created as a part of internship at The Sparks Foundation.

 ### ✌&ensp;Preview